szabgab/slides/python/boolean.md

 Unlike in some other languages Python actually has 2 special symbols to represent True and False.

-(In ther languages 0 usually represents False and 1 represents True.)
+(In those languages 0 usually represents False and 1 represents True.)
 {/aside}

 * True